OscarValerock/PowerQueryFunctions/README.md

 # Power Query Functions
 ## Introduction
-This repository contains a collection of Power Query functions.
+This repository contains a collection of Power Query functions, the intention is to

 ## History
 ### This M functions library stands on the shoulders of giants: